JLCleofas/to-do-list/README.md

-# To do list
+# Task Master by FreeCodeCamp.org

+Click [here](https://youtu.be/Z1RJmh_OqeA?si=yovIm6hfpNNX7dOr) for the video

-Created this project to learn the basics of flask
+Created this project to learn the basics of flask.

+This application does CRUD operations.
+C - Create
+R - Read
+U - Update
+D - Delete